GKB Opticals

-GKB Optic is an Indian retailer of optical products, and operates a chain of retail stores in India.
+GKB Opticals is an Indian retailer of optical products and operates a chain of retail stores in India.

 History

 The company was founded by Brijendra Kumar Gupta.
-Headquartered in Kolkata, the company has over 90 stores across India and employs over 600 people.
+Headquartered in Kolkata, the company has over 90 stores across India and has employed more than 600 people.

-In 1959, the company set up its first retail outlet in Gariahat, Kolkata.
+In 1959, the company opened its first retail outlet in Gariahat, Kolkata.

 In 2010, Essilor acquired GKB Opticals Limited to form GKB Optic Technologies.